About Me

 DILEMMAS OF INTERNATIONAL DEVELOPMENT

 In this module, students will explore the diverse field of development studies.
 They will be introduced to significant debates in development theory as well as the history of development policy and practice.
-The course fosters critical thinking about development, including what it entails, how it is implemented, and what it can accomplish.
+The course promotes critical thinking about development, encompassing its scope, implementation, and potential outcomes.

-The hybrid multidisciplinary face-to-face and online module engage students ‘democratically’ by promoting values, practices, and participation locally and internationally.
-In addition, it develops students’ collaborative leadership skills by empowering them to work collectively and creatively from universities and organisations globally with countries such as Vietnam, Turkey, Thailand, and Uzbekistan
+The hybrid multidisciplinary face-to-face and online module engages students democratically by promoting values, practices, and participation locally and internationally.
+In addition, it develops students’ collaborative leadership skills by empowering them to work collectively and creatively with universities and organisations globally in countries such as Vietnam, Turkey, Thailand, and Uzbekistan

 Politics and Development in the Middle East

 This module focuses on the politics of development in the Middle East.
 It explores how international and global political economy have shaped this region.
-The module delves into important topics such as state formation, political regimes, economy, and society.
+The module explores key topics including state formation, political regimes, the economy, and society.
 It also considers the effects of imperialism and neoliberalism on the region’s development dynamics.
-The module analyzes the politics of critical resources like oil and their impact on the state, economy, and society.
+The module analyses the politics of critical resources like oil and their impact on the state, economy, and society.

 Research